roberthodgen/hugo-docker/README.md

 # hugo-docker
 Docker images for Hugo static site generator.

-Small images based on alpine (final size about 26MB).
+Small images based on alpine (final size about 26MB and 30MB for extended).

 ## Usage